Community Impact Grants

 Most Recent Financial Audit or IRS Form 900 You may submit your last year-end financial statement if an audit or 990 is not required by your organization.

-Full applications must be complete and submitted by June 30, 2018 at 5 p.m.
+The 2018 grant cycle is now closed.
 Decisions will be made in August and applicants will be notified of the board’s decision in early September.